Stockholm School of Economics in Riga: President

 The President of the Student Association is in charge of the strategic planning, overall vision and budgeting of the association.
 Likewise, conducting Board Meetings, collaborating with SSE Riga Administration, Alumni Association and SASSE are also included among the duties of the President.
 Being the representative of the SSE Riga students, the President takes full responsibility for the SA's activities and leads the association to improve students’ experience at the school and strengthen the connection between the administration and students.

 Vice president

-The main purpose to the Vice-president is to assist the President and foster the development of the Student Association's board.
+The main purpose of the Vice-president is to assist the President and foster the development of the Student Association's board.
 The duties of the Vice-president include to motivating the board members for common goal and measure the performance of the board, and conduct personal meetings with each chairperson separately.
 In a case of an emergency, the Vice-president has to replace the President and take its responsibilities.